MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 ::: moniker range=">sc-vmm-2016 <=sc-vmm-2019"

 As part of VMM 1801 release, the **Convert Virtual Machine** wizard enables this migration.
-Based on the firmware type (BIOS or EFI), selects and defaults the Hyper-V VM generation appropriately.
+Based on the firmware type (BIOS or EFI), the wizard selects and defaults the Hyper-V VM generation appropriately.

 ::: moniker-end

 ::: moniker range="sc-vmm-2022"

 The **Convert Virtual Machine** wizard enables this migration.
-Based on the firmware type (BIOS or EFI), selects and defaults the Hyper-V VM generation appropriately.
+Based on the firmware type (BIOS or EFI), the wizard selects and defaults the Hyper-V VM generation appropriately.

 ::: moniker-end

 ::: moniker range=">sc-vmm-2016"

 - BIOS-based VMs are migrated to Hyper-V VM Generation 1.
-- EFI-based VMs are migrated to Hyper-V VM Generation 2.
+- EFI-based VMs are migrated to Hyper-V VM Generation 2.s

 ### Before you start
 Ensure the following prerequisites are met: